quchwe/influx-proxy/README.md

 # InfluxDB Proxy

-This project adds a basic high availability and consistent hash layer to InfluxDB.
+This project adds a basic high availability and consistent hash layer to InfluxDB v2.

 NOTE: influx-proxy must be built with Go 1.14+ with Go module support, don't implement udp.